Rai-spec/A03/README.md

 Git fetch is a primary command used to download contents from a remote repository.

 A remote in Git is a common repository that all team members use to exchange their changes.
-In most cases, such a remote repository is stored on a code hosting service like GitHub
+In most cases, such a remote repository is stored on a code hosting service like GitHub.